 The soufflé mixture can also be baked in a buttered 9-by-13-inch glass or ceramic baking dish for 45 minutes.

-Gluten-free version: substitute Bob Red Mill’s one for one.
+Gluten-free version: substitute Bob Red Mill’s 1 for 1.
 It takes a bit longer to cook, so you have to watch.
 You want it to be NOT jiggly in the middle, but not dry either, while slightly browning on top.

 - Slicer or Cutting board and 7″ rocking Santoku knife